TimS-ml/Numpy-Scratch-DeepLearning/README.md

 # About This Repo
+So I like https://github.com/ddbourgin/numpy-ml and https://github.com/geohot/tinygrad but they are not simple enough

 The Ultimate Goal:
 - Keep the dependency simple (mainly numpy)
 - Eazy migration from PyTorch, while keep the code structure simple